NashJames/Potions/README.md

 There are a few caveats worth being aware of.
 It does require two files, and both may render in the document when the readme is viewed from an external source (e.g. [NPM](https://www.npmjs.com/), [crates.io](https://crates.io/), ...).
 But neither is a significant problem in this instance.

+## Additional Notes

+SVGs are obviously scalable by design, but that statement is not _entirely_ true.
+Icons are a great example.
+If you design something at 16x16 pixels, then scale it to 24x24, it could appear to have blurred edges.
+This is known as `anti-aliasing`, and it's likely you've heard the term before.
+It's the process of blending outer-edge  pixels to reduce contrast and create a smoother picture.
+It's not always necessary.
+There is a CSS property known as [`shape-rendering`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/shape-rendering), which can provide a solution in specific situations.
+However, in the case of icons, you may require several additional icon sets for each common size (16x16, 20x20, 24x24, 32x32, etc.) to circumvent the issue.

 ## Acknowledgements

 - [illlustrations.co](https://illlustrations.co/)